LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Scan Project Dead Code", "Compute Project Metrics", "Generate Project Documentation", and "Generate Project Diagrams" commands require that the project code is already loaded.
 Quick fixes are provided for some of the documentation and dead code linter warnings.

 The output of the "Run Project Testers" and "Run Project Doclets" commands is displayed in the "OUTPUT" pane "Logtalk Testers & Doclets" channel.
+The "Run Project Testers" command adds failed tests to the "PROBLEMS" pane.

 The output of the "Generate Project Documentation" and "Generate Project Diagrams" commands assume that the documentation and the diagrams will be browsed locally in VSCode (with the entry point being the main diagram, which can be opened using the "Open SVG in Viewer" command).
 The default output directories are `xml_docs` for documentation and `dot_dias` for diagrams.
 To generate documentation and diagrams for publication, define a _doclet_ and run it using the "Run Project Doclets" command.